 VII.
 SPILL OR LEAK PROCEDURES

 Steps to Be Taken in Case Material Is Released or Spilled: Wear appropriate respiratory and protective equipment specified in section VIII.
-Ventilate area of spill.
+Ventilate area of the spill.
 Remove all sources of ignition.
-Clean-up using methods which avoid dust generation such as vacuuming (with HEPA filter), wet dust mop or wet clean-up.
+Clean-up using methods that avoid dust generation such as vacuuming (with HEPA filter), wet dust mop or wet clean-up.